Coal Chamber (album): Music and lyrics

 The album's sound has been compared to Korn and White Zombie.
 Regarding potential comparisons to Korn, Rascón stated in an April 1997 interview "We take it as a compliment.
 Korn's a great band.
 People have to compare us to something, I guess.
 We also get White Zombie and Marilyn Manson a lot."
 The song "Sway" includes the line, "the roof the roof the roof is on fire we don't need no water let the motherfucker burn burn motherfucker burn", which is taken from the song "The Roof Is on Fire" by Rock Master Scott & the Dynamic Three.

+A number of the album's songs are about Fafara's ex-wife, who left him on the day he began recording vocals.
 About the meaning of the song "Loco", Dez Fafara explains: "That's about living in Los Angeles and just wanting to do something different.
 And having a persona around myself where people think I'm a little nuts, but really I'm crazy for music.
 I was living in Los Angeles, trying to come out of that environment after it was totally devastated by hair metal and everything else.
 No one was going to clubs, there was no real scene in Los Angeles until bands like Coal Chamber and Deftones came out of LA.
 So that's what 'Loco' is about".

-Promotion

-A music video for the single "Loco" was directed by Nathan 'Karma' Cox in October 1997.
-Cox, a longtime friend of the band, would go on to direct videos for bands such as Disturbed, Linkin Park and Queens of the Stone Age in the early 2000s.
+The interlude "Amir of the Desert" was written about Amir Derakh, the album's engineer.
+Fafara said the song came about from the band "fucking around one afternoon and I was stoned."